WinVector/wrapr/extras/LinkExample.md

 Things change.
 Since the above time:

 -   The development version of `dplyr` incorporated a new [`rlang`/`tidyeval`](https://github.com/tidyverse/rlang) package ([probably around February 14th 2017](https://github.com/tidyverse/dplyr/commit/7d34aea17cb6806992acb2b1cc59a5484148aa03)).
 -   `rlang`/`tidyeval` was [released to CRAN on May 2017](https://cran.r-project.org/src/contrib/Archive/rlang/).
-Obviously `rlang`/`tidyeval` had been under development for some time, but I don't the parametric aspect of it was publicly discussed much before [February 16, 2017](https://github.com/tidyverse/dplyr/issues/1600#issuecomment-280453923) (notice in this issue-note a formula centric interface is still being contemplated).
+Obviously `rlang`/`tidyeval` had been under development for some time, but I don't think the parametric aspect of it was publicly discussed much before [February 16, 2017](https://github.com/tidyverse/dplyr/issues/1600#issuecomment-280453923) (notice that a formula centric interface was still being contemplated).
--   `dplyr` `0.7.0` was relesed, based on `rlang`/`tidyeval` (June 9th, 2017).
+-   `dplyr` `0.7.0` was released, based on `rlang`/`tidyeval` (June 9th, 2017).
 -   `dplyr` excised direct use of `lazyeval`.
 -   The `dplyr` "underscore verbs" (or methods) were all deprecated (i.e., no longer advised).